panurge-ws/ng-imago/README.md

       medium="delayed-medium.jpg" />
 ```
 ### Manual queueing / loading
-You can set an attribute (auto-load="false") which prevent the image to be loaded.
+You can set an attribute (auto-load="false") which prevents the image to be immediately loaded.
 You can load it later, as you need, with some methods.
 ```html
 <img  ng-imago
       auto-load="false"